TeleMessengers/TeleCrypt/README.md

 ## Create release

+1. Create a git commit with
+    - `appPublishedVersion` (e. g. `1.2.3`) set to the version that is going to be published.
+    - `appVersion` must be the same as `appPublishedVersion`.
+    - Updated `CHANGELOG.md` containing a section about the new version.
-To create a release, you need to create a version-tag of the form `v1.2.3` in GitLab.
-The version must be the same as in `gradle/lib.versions.toml`.
-This will trigger a pipeline creating all distributions, uploading them into package registry and linking them in a newly created GitLab release.
+2. Create a version-tag of the form `v1.2.3`.
+    - The version must be the same as `appPublishedVersion`.
+    - This will trigger a pipeline creating all distributions, uploading them into package registry and linking them in a newly created GitLab release.
+3. Create a git commit with
+    - `appPublishedVersion` (e. g. `1.2.3`) stays at the version, that has been published.
+    - `appVersion` increased to the next version as this is used for `DEV` builds.

 ## Fastlane